Armenian Patriarchate of Jerusalem: History

-The Patriarchate complex
+Patriarchal complex

 The Armenian Patriarchate of Jerusalem is the home of the Brotherhood of St. James, a monastic order of the Armenian Apostolic Church with about 60 members worldwide.
-Within the compound of the Patriarchate, also lie the private residences of Armenian families.
+Within the compound of the patriarchate, also lie the private residences of Armenian families.

 This residential enclave was, at one time, the largest single compound that housed Armenians, and represented the demographic and spiritual core of Armenian presence in the Holy Land.

-The compound of the Patriarchate, which enforces a strict curfew of 10 p.m., when the massive doors are closed and locked until the early morning, also houses the administrative offices and residences of the Patriarch and the clergy.
+The compound of the patriarchate, which enforces a strict curfew of 10 p.m., when the massive doors are closed and locked until the early morning, also houses the administrative offices and residences of the patriarch and the clergy.
 It also comprises: